marczaku/103-csharp-structured/02-functions/README.md

 ## P02_1Hello
 Write a C# program that defines a parameter-less void function to print a simple `"Hello, World!"` message.
 Call this function from the main program.

-## P02_2Menu
+## P02_2Supporter
-Create a program that uses a parameter-less void function to display a menu of options to the user.
-Implement a loop to repeatedly display the menu until the user chooses to exit.
+Write a C# program that defines a parameter-less void function called `AskForHelp`.
+It prints `"Asking for help."` to the console and then invokes another function named `IAmTheHelp`.
+That function prints `"I am the help!"`.
+Invoke the function `AskForHelp` from the main program.

 ## P02_3Random
 Develop a C# program that contains a parameter-less void function to generate and print a random number between 1 and 100.
 Call this function multiple times to display different random numbers.